/Physical Modeling/Fundamental/Isothermal Liquid/Elements/Variable Local Restriction (IL)

 The block icon changes depending on the value of the Restriction type parameter.

-Schematic representation of localised constriction
+Schematic representation of the local constriction

 πρν